luyadev/luya/docs/guide/app-menu.md

 #### find()

-Sometimes you are looking for more complex operator expression there for you can build menu query with the `find()` method:
+Sometimes you are looking for more complex operator expression there for you can build menu query with the {{\luya\cms\Menu::find}} method:

 ```php
 Yii::$app->menu->find()->where(['!=', 'is_active', 0])->andWhere(['==', 'parent_nav_id', 0])->all();